ECronin1973/WSAA-Project/README.md

    - Developed a user-friendly web interface for visualizing road safety data.
    - Dynamically displayed data in tabular and graphical formats using AJAX for real-time updates.

-5. **Visualization of Trends**:
+5. **Visualisation of Trends**:
    - Created detailed charts and graphs to highlight trends in road fatalities.
-   - Provided dual-axis visualizations for a comprehensive understanding of fatalities relative to population growth.
+   - Provided dual-axis visualisations for a comprehensive understanding of fatalities relative to population growth.

 6. **Secure and Extensible Design**:
    - Designed the project to be secure and extensible, with future scope for incorporating OAuth for authentication.

-### Key Findings:
+## Key Findings:
 - **Seasonal Trends**: Fatalities consistently decreased in the last quarter of each year, while spikes were observed in summer months like August.
 - **Yearly Insights**: The year 2023 recorded the highest fatalities, while 2021 had the lowest fatalities per 100,000 population.
 - ** European Comparison**: Ireland's road fatalities per 100,000 population were consistently lower than the European average, indicating effective road safety measures.
 - **Population Impact**: Despite population growth, fatalities per capita remained relatively stable, indicating other influencing factors.
 - **Data Normalization**: Normalized metrics like fatalities per 100,000 population provided clearer insights into road safety trends.

-### Future Scope:
+## Future Scope:
 - **Authentication**: Implement OAuth for secure access to the API when deployed in a public environment.
-- **Enhanced Visualizations**: Add more interactive features to the frontend, such as filtering and exporting data.
+- **Enhanced Visualisations**: Add more interactive features to the frontend, such as filtering and exporting data.
 - **Predictive Analysis**: Incorporate machine learning models to predict future trends in road fatalities.

 This project demonstrates the effective use of modern web technologies and data analysis tools to address a real-world problem.
 It provides a strong foundation for identified further development and investigation and serves as a valuable resource for understanding road safety trends in Ireland.